Skip navigation

 1. Lead by example

 Leading by example is one of the most powerful ways to inspire a team.
 When employees see their managers actively engaging in learning, they are more likely to follow suit.
-Encourage your managers to share their experiences, attend training sessions and stay updated with industry trends.
+Encourage your managers to share what they are learning, attend training sessions and stay updated with industry trends.
 When managers demonstrate their commitment to personal growth, it sets a strong precedent for the broader team.

 2. Encourage a growth mindset